-The G7 ThinQ – LG's best phone in years – touts a Super Bright LCD that's viewable in direct sunlight, which is ironic because the rest of it has a hard time standing out.
+The LG G7 ThinQ touts a Super Bright LCD that's viewable in direct sunlight, which is ironic because the rest of it has a hard time standing out.

-It's a reasonable, but not significant upgrade over last year’s LG G6, with a larger 6.1-inch all-screen display, AI-enhanced cameras, a loud ‘Boombox Speaker’, a faster chipset, and Google’s Android 8.0 Oreo software out of the box.
+It's a reasonable, but not significant upgrade over last year's LG G6 with a larger 6.1-inch all-screen display, AI-enhanced cameras, a loud 'Boombox Speaker', a faster chipset, and at long last, an update to Android 9 Pie.

-You may not immediately be wowed by any of this.
-The LG G7 doesn’t have a curved OLED screen like the Samsung Galaxy S9, the triple-lens rear camera of the Huawei P20 Pro, or the undeniable value of the OnePlus 6.
-And despite its controversial notch cutout at the top, it doesn’t have Apple’s fancy 3D TrueDepth camera, as seen on the iPhone X.
+You may not immediately be wowed by any of the LG G7 specs in comparison.
+It doesn't have a curved OLED screen like the Samsung Galaxy S10 line, the quad-lens rear camera of the Huawei P30 Pro, or the undeniable value of the OnePlus 6T.
+And despite its controversial notch cutout at the top, it doesn't have Apple's fancy 3D TrueDepth camera, as seen on the iPhone XS or iPhone X.

 Watch our hands-on LG G7 ThinQ video below to see the phone in action